Discover

 Operators

-The above methods can be combined by building even more complex queries.
-Understanding how they work and joining it, is the basis for effective searching and full use of Energy Logserver.
+• The above methods can be combined by building even more complex queries.
+Understanding how they work and combining them is the basis for effective searching and full use of Energy Logserver.

 Example of query built from connected logical operations: